HugoLu88/dbt-mlastronomy/README.md

-Hello and welcome to ML Astronomy
+# Hello and welcome to ML Astronomy!

-By Hugo Lu and Carlos Noble Jesus
+*By Hugo Lu and Carlos Noble Jesus*

+Welcome to ML Astronomy.
+ML Astronomy is a package that allows you to seamlessly integrate your actuals with predictions, provided they are in your data warehouse of choice already.
+The basic premise of

 ### To dos
 - Abstract metrics calcs into their own macros